-- Look for anything that looks as though it were transferred onto the card.
+- Watch for anything that looks as though it were transferred onto the card.

-- Make sure the ID actually matches the person.
-Check the picture and the feature descriptions to make sure they correspond with the person using it.
+- Check the picture and the feature descriptions to make sure they correspond with the person using it.

-- Make sure there is a valid picture, signature and birth-date.
+- Make sure that there is a valid picture, signature and birth-date.

 - Use an electronic scanner to check the ID.

 Managers should train their staff to be sure that all bartenders and servers are responsible and aware whenever serving alcoholic beverages to guests.
 Teach the following guidelines to your bar and restaurant staff:

 - Before serving a guest alcohol, check his or her condition.
 Do not serve the guest if you believe he or she is already intoxicated.

 - If you believe the guest is intoxicated, you have the right to decline service.

 - Offer a food menu and bring glasses of water to guests you believe are drunk.